quadit/addons-quadit/README.md

 [![Quad IT](http://www.quadit.mx/logo/company-logo.png)](http://www.quadit.mx)

-This modules are maintained by QuadIT.
+This modules are maintained by QuadIT, may be.